-- 26.8 All Competitors must use the factory supplied data logging system.
+- e) It is critical that only the current style F3 Steering Arm with a bellow-bottom is in use.
+The additional clearance combats potential interference.
+See Ligier JS F3 Technical Bulletin #14 for image example. - 26.4 The Championship-issued Accident Data Recorder (ADR) and Cockpit Yellow Light System (CYL) must be fitted to the car in the approved location and must be in working order at all times during the Event.
+These two items must be returned to the Technical Delegate after the final event that car will compete in each year.
+Failure to do so will result in a fine. - 26.5 Telemetry is not allowed. - During all on-track sessions, radio communication is required at all times between the driver and the Competitor's pit.
+Each Competitor's pit must also listen to the Race Control frequency.
+All in-car radios must be programmed so the driver can hear the Race Control "Call All" digital radio channel as a priority channel, overriding any other radio traffic.
+One team member in the Competitor's pit must also listen to the Race Control "Call All" digital radio channel.
+Scrambling or encoding of radio transmissions is not permitted.
+Car-to-Car radio communication is not permitted. - 26.7 The Championship requires the use of MyLaps timing transponders which must be fitted to the car in the approved location and be operating properly during all on-track sessions.
+Cars without properly operating transponders will not receive official times. - 26.8 All Competitors must use the factory supplied data logging system.
 Logged data may not be downloaded or cleared during parc fermé.
 Teams must clear the memory of their ECU and DA3 Chassis Logger before the start of each qualifying or race session to speed up the post-session data downloading process.
 Teams must make sure that all GEMS logged data channels are operating properly.
 If a channel is not working, the team must replace the sensor, and/or repair the wiring, to get that channel operational again.
 This applies even if the team does not use the data from that channel.
-Teams may install sensors of equal, or higher, quality, provided they perform the identical function of the sensor supplied with the car. - 26.9 A video camera of any manufacture may be used.
-One camera must be installed and mounted to the OEM Ligier bracket on the left side, near the top of the main roll hoop facing forward, angled so that the image shows the track and the drivers' hands and will be known as the official camera.
-The official camera must be operating during all sessions at an Event, and must record in MP4 or MOV format using a Micro-SD or SD card.
+Teams may install sensors of equal, or higher, quality, provided they perform the function of the sensor supplied with the car. - A video camera of any manufacture may be used.
+One camera must be installed and mounted on the top of the main roll hoop facing forward, angled so that the image shows the track and the driver's hands and will be known as the official camera.
+The official camera must be operating during all sessions at an Event and must record in MP4 or MOV file formats using a Micro SD or SD card.
 Other than a date and time stamp, the camera may not log any other data or overlay it on the video image.